GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: GM-PHD Search and Tracking Algorithm

 \subsection{Generation of New Components}

-This block takes a set of reduced number of components in GM-PHD and measurements as input from the pruning/merging block and produces a set of GM-PHD components that come from the pruning/merging block as well as a set of new components generated from measurements as output.
+This block takes a set of reduced number of components in the GM-PHD and measurements as input from the pruning/merging block and produces a set of GM-PHD components that come from the pruning/merging block as well as a set of new components generated from measurements as output.

 The proposed algorithm, so far, cannot handle a target that gets inside the FOV but was not a member of components in the previous time step.
 Consider a situation where the initial PHD underestimates the number of true targets.
 At some point, some target that has no components associated with it may enter the FOV of the robot.
 When a measurement is obtained, it is not known if it corresponds to such a target that has no associated component or if it is a false-positive measurement.
-We handle this by creating a new component for every measurement (in addition to updating existing components with this measurement as described in the RBE block).
+We employ a measurement-driven model proposed by Ristic~\etal~\cite{ristic2012adaptive} for the generation of new components as follows.
+We create a new component for every measurement (in addition to updating existing components with this measurement as described in the RBE block).
 A new component has its mean as the position of the corresponding measurement, its variance as a measurement noise, and its weight as one because each measurement corresponds to a single target.

 For those newly generated components we can expect the following three possible consequences.
 First, if a component comes from a true target that was not recognized beforehand, it will survive.
 The weight of the component would increase over time as it would have more subsequent measurements.
 Secondly, if a component turns out to be a result of false-positive measurement, it will eventually be pruned away as it would not have further measurements.
 Lastly, if a component is generated from a target that is already assigned to any existing components, it will merge to the corresponding existing component.